-The complete program description is available under "Funds" in the "Programs" section of the CFI website (http://www.innovation.ca/en/OurFunds).
+The complete program description is available in the "Our funds" section of the CFI website (www.innovation.ca/en/OurFunds).

 2.6 Automotive Partnership Canada Fund

 The CFI, the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC), the National Research Council and the Canada Excellence Research Chairs program have created Automotive Partnership Canada (APC), an initiative that will provide \$145 million in research funding over five years to support significant, collaborative R & D activities for the benefit of the Canadian automotive industry.